cisagov/LME/docs/markdown/reference/troubleshooting.md

         target: /usr/share/elasticsearch/backups
 ```

-To fix this you can change the permissions to what the conatiner expects:
+To fix this you can change the permissions to what the container expects:
 ```
 sudo chown -R 1000:1000 /opt/lme/backups
 ```